bioCKO/rnaed/README.md

    done
    ```

 6. Prepare a file named `mapping_bias.final.txt`.
-This file should have four space-separated columns:
+This file should have a one line header and four space-separated columns:
   * the sample name (taken from the fastq file: `sample_name.fastq`)
   * number of reads mapping mapping in the forward direction on protein-coding exons
   * number of reads mapping in the reverse direction on protein-coding exons